sqlitecloud/docs/src/pages/docs/commands/list-indexes.md

 ---
 title: LIST INDEXES
-description: The LIST INDEXES command returns a list of all indexes defined inside the currently used database.
+description: The LIST INDEXES command returns a list of all indexes defined inside the currently used database
 ---

 ## Syntax